 - A. The teacher has the initial right and the responsibility to determine grades within the grading policy of the District.
 No teacher shall be requested to sign a report card or to give credit for a class if the teacher believes that the student has not successfully completed that grade or class.
-Initial discussion of student pass/fail rates shall be based on factual data, e.g., grading statistics as compared to similar classes, student attendance, completion of assignments and classroom participation. - B. No course grade, report card, cumulative record, or decision to promote or retain a student shall be changed unless the person principal making the change initials it and notifies the teacher, prior to the change when possible.
-If the principal decides to promote the student or give credit for the class in spite of the teacher's judgment, the principal shall sign the report card and/or the principal's name shall appear on the transcript in lieu of the teacher's name.
+Initial discussion of student pass/fail rates shall be based on factual data, e.g., grading statistics as compared to similar classes, student attendance, completion of assignments and classroom participation. - B. No course grade, report card, cumulative record, or decision to promote or retain a student shall be changed unless the principal making the change notifies the teacher, prior to the change when possible.
+If the principal decides to promote the student or give credit for the class in spite of the teacher's judgment, the principal's name shall appear on the transcript in lieu of the teacher's name.
 A teacher may appeal a grade change to the principal's supervisor. - C. When the District proposes major changes in the report card or grade reporting system, the District shall involve teachers on change committees, pilot changes before full implementation, utilize a feedback system, notify teachers of changes, and provide training sessions on the change.